AntirWiki/Antir/content/World Lore/Magic.md

-#lore
+---
+tags:
+  - lore
+---
-The planet (or something in it?) sort of naturally emanates magical energy, and living things (maybe their souls, maybe their minds, maybe both) subconsciously shape this energy.
+The planet (or something in it?) sort of naturally emanates magical energy, and the souls of living things subconsciously shape this energy.

 So animals and plants tend to create animal/plant spirits, since they dont really have the capacity to conceptualize anything else.